 To further the research mission of the university and help achieve a goal of the Strategic Plan "[t]o encourage the research, scholarly and creative activities of the faculty and increase external funding for research," the Office of Sponsored Programs has as its mission:

-To provide effective and efficient pre- and post-award services to the faculty and staff in the Faculty of Arts & Sciences and Schools of Business, Education, and Law, at the College of William & Mary.
-We endeavor to foster a supportive environment for those engaging in externally sponsored research and programs by facilitating the pursuit of external funding and the management of awards, and by establishing policies and procedures that minimize administrative burdens while protecting the interests of the College.
+To provide effective and efficient pre- and post-award services to the faculty and staff in the Faculty of Arts & Sciences and Schools of Business, Education, and Law, at William & Mary.
+We endeavor to foster a supportive environment for those engaging in externally sponsored research and programs by facilitating the pursuit of external funding and the management of awards, and by establishing policies and procedures that minimize administrative burdens while protecting the interests of W&M.